salesforce/cantor/docs/events.md

 To make HTTP calls in local testing environment, use this base URL: [http://localhost:8084](http://localhost:8084).

 For convenience, you can use [Cantor Swagger UI](http://localhost:8084), which comes with your local cantor instance, to compose the full custom URL for your API calls.
-Full URL to each API endpoint's Swagger UI page is linked on each endpoint below.
-Remember to spin up your local cantor instance before you click on any API endpoint link.
+Full URL to each API endpoint's Swagger UI page is linked on each endpoint below. **Remember to spin up your local cantor HTTP server instance before you click on any Swagger UI link on this page.**

 Most of the `Events` API endpoints need required and/or optional URL parameters.
 Required URL parameters are shown as part of endpoint's path, while optional URL parameters, if existed, are given below.
 Only one endpoint (i.e. `POST ​/api​/events​/{namespace}`) needs data parameters.